MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 To begin using Dotfuscator CE from Visual Studio, type `dotfuscator` into the **Quick Launch** (Ctrl+Q) search bar.

-* If Dotfuscator CE is already installed, this will bring up the *Menu* option to start the Dotfuscator CE user interface.
+* If Dotfuscator CE is already installed, **Quick Launch** brings up the *Menu* option to start the Dotfuscator CE user interface.
 For details, see [the Getting Started page of the full Dotfuscator CE User Guide][get-started].
-* If Dotfuscator CE is not yet installed, this will bring up the relevant *Install* option.
+* If Dotfuscator CE is not yet installed, **Quick Launch** brings up the relevant *Install* option.
 See the [Installation page][install] for details.

 You can also get the **latest version** of Dotfuscator CE from [the Dotfuscator Downloads page on preemptive.com][download].

 ## Full Documentation

-This page and its sub-pages provide a high-level overview of Dotfuscator CE's features, as well as [instructions for installing the tool][install].
+This page and its subpages provide a high-level overview of Dotfuscator CE's features, as well as [instructions for installing the tool][install].

-Please see [the full Dotfuscator CE User Guide at preemptive.com][full] for detailed usage instructions, including [how to start using the Dotfuscator CE user interface][get-started].
+See [the full Dotfuscator CE User Guide at preemptive.com][full] for detailed usage instructions, including [how to start using the Dotfuscator CE user interface][get-started].

 <!-- Copyright © 2017 PreEmptive Solutions, LLC -->